Freelance SEO: The Ultimate Guide With EVERYTHING You Need To Know

 Buy some cheap hosting, and pick out some relatively easy keywords.
 These will usually be local keywords.
 Write up some articles (they don't have to be very good, since you really don't care about traffic conversions).
-After that, start building links the hard way through profile links, web 2.0 links, and social media links.
+After that, start building links the hard way through profile links, web 2.0 links.

 The above may take a few months to do if you actually spend time on it.
 If you do have some disposable cash, you can expedite the process by buying links from sites like Legiit.
 Remember, though, that this is only meant to be something to prove that you have ranked things in the past, meaning that you shouldn't put too much money into it.

 This isn't really a prerequisite for getting into freelance SEO.
 However, having this will give you something to point to when clients ask if you have any experience.
 It'll also give you some good practice too.

 Related Article: How To Do SEO For a New Website

 This one might be cliché, but it's the most important one on this list.
 The truth is that most of what you do at first probably won't go like you planned.
 There are going to be some bumps in the road, and some things will probably blow up in your face.
 It may even take a while to even earn an income.